Flamin Caiman

 Non-Profit

-The USS Caiman Association is now officially a Non-Profit organization thanks to the efforts of Mr C. (Randy Christison).
+The USS Caiman Association is a Non-Profit organization thanks to the efforts of Mr C. (Randy Christison).
 Effective August 12, 2004 we are exempt from Federal Income Tax under section 501(c)(19) of the Internal Revenue Code.
 See our Join page for further details.

 Who Are You?